RackHD/docs/README.md

 [![Documentation Build Status](https://readthedocs.org/projects/rackhd/badge/?version=latest)](https://readthedocs.org/projects/rackhd/?badge=latest)

 Copyright © 2017 Dell Inc. or its subsidiaries.
 All Rights Reserved.

-## Setting up for editing and building the docs
+## Setting up for editing and building the docs(Linux)

 create a Virtualenv and set up the requirements